smritisinha24/Trading-Dashboard/database/postgresql/Readme.md

-# PostgreSql Folder
+# PostgreSql Database Setup

-This folder contains the necessary files to set up and manage the PostgreSQL database for the project.
+This guide contains the necessary files to set up and manage the PostgreSQL database for the project.

 ## Overview